 Joan and her writing partner, Dorothy Sanders, have been writing and performing together for over 25 years.
 For more than ten years, they wrote and performed their own plays at local events, for professional groups and on various stages through their traveling theater company, Character Acts.

 Their full-length play, “1-800-4Advice,” has been produced on many local stages.
-Their one-acts and ten-minute plays have won numerous competitions throughout the United States– the most recent being "The Primal Scream" (May 2015) and “Waiting for Ruthie” (2014) at Denton Community Theatre’s Method and Madness Playwriting Competition and Festival and “The Marriage Game” at Theatre Oxford in Oxford, Mississippi
+Their one-acts and ten-minute plays have won numerous competitions throughout the United States– including "The Primal Scream" and “Waiting for Ruthie” at Denton Community Theatre’s Method and Madness Playwriting Competition and Festival and “The Marriage Game” at Theatre Oxford in Oxford, Mississippi.

 As a young mother concerned about the cancer-causing effects of fire-retardant chemicals used in children’s sleepwear and the preservatives used in foods, Joan took her causes to the media.
 That led to her first position as a television and radio consumer reporter with KERA, the PBS affiliate in Dallas.
 She also wrote articles for various magazines as well as for the Fort Worth Star Telegram and the Dallas Morning News.
 From the beginning of her career, she has used her writing and reporting to inform the public about critical issues that impact their lives.

 Her award-winning investigative article, “Deep Sleep,” published in D Magazine (Dallas), revealed the cause of an unprecedented cluster of anesthesia deaths and was the impetus for a segment on the ABC show, 20/20 for which she consulted.

 Also in D Magazine, her in-depth report, "The Baby Factory," chronicled the dangerous procedures used during the birth of her second child and helped usher in a more natural approach to hospital deliveries in her home city of Fort Worth.